Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Introduction

-In the era of GW astronomy --- particularly with an eye toward next-generation detectors --- there has been growing theoretical interest in the late-time behavior of GW signals from binary black hole mergers~\cite{Blanchet:1994ez,DeAmicis:2024eoy,Cardoso:2024jme,Ma:2024hzq}.
+In the era of GW astronomy---particularly with an eye toward next-generation detectors---there has been growing theoretical interest in the late-time behavior of GW signals from binary black hole mergers~\cite{Blanchet:1994ez,DeAmicis:2024eoy,Cardoso:2024jme,Ma:2024hzq}.
 Since this late-time behavior is strongly influenced by the spacetime’s asymptotic structure, it is important to understand the time evolution of perturbations in this regime for fields propagating on an SdS background~\cite{Brady:1996za,Konoplya:2024ptj,Correa:2024xki}.
 Of particular interest in the astrophysical context is the regime $\Lambda \gtrsim 0$.

 Physically, this regime can be interpreted as a small modification by a positive cosmological constant $\Lambda$ into a Schwarzschild spacetime with BH mass $M$.
 An alternative small parameter representation is to consider a small BH with mass $M\gtrsim 0$ embedded in an otherwise de Sitter universe.
 Given the scale invariance of general relativity, these two scenarios correspond to different limits of one single dimensionless constant $\sim M \sqrt{\Lambda}$.
-Thus the SdS solution constitutes, in fact, of a one-parameter family of spacetimes.
+Thus, the SdS solution is constituted, in fact, by a one-parameter family of spacetimes.

 Formally, the mathematical framework to rigorously study limiting procedures for families of spacetimes was developed by Geroch~\cite{Geroch:1969ca}.
-In broad terms, the idea is to embed the entire family of four-dimensional spacetimes into a higher-dimensional manifold, where the additional dimension tracks the parameter labelling the family.
+In broad terms, the idea is to embed the entire family of four-dimensional spacetimes into a higher-dimensional manifold, where the additional dimension tracks the parameter labeling the family.
 However, this extension is not unique: to define a limit, one must specify a prescription for identifying spacetime points across different members of the family.
 Different identification schemes may yield different limiting spacetimes, even for the same one-parameter family.